wix-incubator/wix-code-docs/wix-pricing-plans-v2/wix-pricing-plans-v2/Orders/guides/orders-intro.md

-The Pricing Plans Orders API allows you to manage orders for your pricing plans.
+The Orders API allows you to manage orders for your pricing plans.

 With the Pricing Plans Orders API, you can:
 - [Get](wix-pricing-plans-v2/orders/managementgetorder) and [list](wix-pricing-plans-v2/orders/managementlistorders) orders.